Loading...

 The list already contained Botswana, Eswatini, Lesotho, Namibia, South Africa, and Zimbabwe.

-Recommended actions for people
+Recommended actions for people:

 The most effective steps individuals can take to reduce the spread of the COVID-19 virus is to keep a physical distance of at least 1 meter from others; wear a well-fitting mask; open windows to improve ventilation; avoid poorly ventilated or crowded spaces; keep hands clean; cough or sneeze into a bent elbow or tissue, and get vaccinated when it’s their turn.